DiGyt/neuropynamics/README.md

 ### Stability Analysis - Examining Dynamical Systems
 [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/DiGyt/neuropynamics/blob/master/notebooks/pplane.ipynb)

 Stability analysis is widely done in a [Java based software](https://www.cs.unm.edu/~joel/dfield/).
 We have implemented it as a Python notebook.
-The notebook provides a clean interface to plug in all the parameters for Non Linear Ordinary Differential Equations.
-The code is clean and reuable.
+The notebook provides a clean interface to plug in all the parameters for Non-Linear Ordinary Differential Equations.
+The code is clean and reusable.
 It can be extended to include more types of differential equations and controls over the plotting.

 ---